 I believe that people--children and adults!--learn best by doing.
 The arts provide a hands-on approach to education, full of action, movement, and the freedom to ask questions.
 In the classroom or in the theatre, we use the whole body to engage the mind, leading to deep understanding of concepts.
 Regardless of whether I am dramaturging a professional production, teaching a preschool class, creating a devised play with a group of middle schoolers, or writing monologues with high schoolers, the journey is more important than the destination.

 We're bringing more arts education to mid-Missouri!
-Read about TRYPS in Fulton on the Brick District Playhouse's website, and join us for my original production of Treasure Island.
-Classes culminate in a performance this fall.
+Read about TRYPS in Fulton on the Brick District Playhouse's website, and join us for my original production of Tom Sawyer.
+Classes culminate in a performance in March.

 I officially have certification to teach yoga to children, and I'm thrilled to be able to add this graphic to my profile!